mvysny/karibu-dsl/README.md

 ## QuickStart

+The `example-v8` app bundles a "Component Palette" app which demonstrates Vaadin components, a responsive navigation menu and a navigator.
-Quickly run the bundled example application from the command-line:
+Quickly run the application from the command-line:

 ```bash
 git clone https://github.com/mvysny/karibu-dsl